webcrawls/borderlinefever.neocities.org/README.md

 3. Run `npm run build` to compile the website.
 The output will be in the `build/` folder, which you can upload the contents of to most web hosts.

-## Technical Details0
+## Technical Details

+- The website is currently hosted via neocities.org.
+Contact Kaden if you need access to the borderlinefever account.

 ### Caveats

-- Unfortunately, clients running without JS cannot fully use the interactive image galleries.\
+- Unfortunately, clients running without JS cannot fully use the interactive image galleries.